Last Updated on May 4, 2021 by Red Nomad OZ

 But nothing had prepared me for the reality of the Pyramid with its massive, bare basalt peaks rising straight up out of the ocean, the intriguingly coloured rock towering high above our tiny boat.

-Wild, wet and windswept, the heavy seas crashed around the rocky reefs at the Pyramid’s inhospitable ~1100 x400 metre base as Masked Boobies soared (yes, that’s a feathered bird!) around the peaks.
+Wild, wet and windswept, the heavy seas crashed around the rocky reefs at the Pyramid’s inhospitable 1100 x 400 metre base as Masked Boobies soared around the peaks.

-The first successful ascent, by Bryden Allen and party in 1965, followed an unsuccessful attempt the year before by a party including legendary explorer and entrepreneur Dick Smith.
-In 1979, Dick Smith returned to the pyramid and with fellow climber John Worrall completed the ascent where he then claimed Balls Pyramid for Australia!
+The first successful ascent was by Bryden Allen and party in 1965.
+This followed an unsuccessful attempt the year before by a party including legendary explorer and entrepreneur Dick Smith.
+In 1979, Dick Smith returned to the pyramid.
+With fellow climber John Worrall completed the ascent where he then claimed Balls Pyramid for Australia!

 Me?
 AAAAARRRRGGGGH!
 Not ever, no way!

-Inhospitable though the Pyramid may be, a remnant population of the endemic Lord Howe Island Phasmid – the only known colony in the world – was discovered here many years after it had been given up as extinct on the island.
+Inhospitable though the Pyramid may be, a remnant population of the endemic Lord Howe Island Phasmid was discovered here many years after it had been given up as extinct on the island.
+It’s the only known colony in the world.

-As we chugged around the Pyramid, the ever-changing vistas of its stupendous bulk with colours and patterns swirling through its jagged peaks and sheer cliff faces with massive cracks criss-crossing the rocky layers and perpendicular walls I snapped away, much to Pilchard’s horror when he realised I hadn’t been quite as busy snapping the wondrous array of birds he’d never seen before.
+As we chugged around the Pyramid, I was awestruck by the ever-changing vistas of its stupendous bulk.
+Colours and patterns swirled through its jagged peaks and sheer cliff faces, with massive cracks criss-crossing the rocky layers and perpendicular walls.
+I finally started snapping away.
+Pilchard was horrified when he realised I hadn’t been quite as busy snapping the wondrous array of birds he’d never seen before.

 And would possibly never see again.

 Tragically, a reduction in photographic activity wasn’t the only clue as to who wasn’t a very good sailor as we slapped through the swell, spray swirling in all directions.
-Bracing myself against the side of the boat and the side of the Pilchard, I snapped the retreating Pyramid in it’s ever-changing guises into oblivion as the rain moved in from the west.
+Bracing myself against the side of the boat and Pilchard, I snapped the retreating Pyramid in its ever-changing guises as the rain moved in from the west.

-Rounding Lord Howe Island’s southern end, the monstrous bulk of Mt Gower soared above us, and the Providence Petrels whirled and spun against the cliffs in the world’s only known breeding grounds as Balls Pyramid disappeared from view.
+Rounding Lord Howe Island’s southern end, the monstrous bulk of Mt Gower soared above us.
+Providence Petrels whirled and spun against the cliffs in the world’s only known breeding grounds as Balls Pyramid disappeared from view.

-Despite the extreme upper body workout I’d had from hanging onto the Noctiluca railings to stay upright in the heaving seas and monstrous swell, I furiously pedalled my bicycle homeward against the wind, in a successful attempt to outrun the rain.
-Happily, we’d had the foresight to lay in supplies as the night closed in and turned to rain and I collapsed, exhausted, onto the lounge.
+The extreme upper body workout I’d had from hanging onto the Noctiluca railings to stay upright in the heaving seas and monstrous swell had been tiring.
+But I furiously pedalled my bicycle homeward against the wind, in a successful attempt to outrun the rain.
+Happily, we’d had the foresight to lay in supplies.
+As the night closed in and turned to rain and I collapsed, exhausted, onto the lounge.